 The application can start and stop numerous applications; its client service and installer, console window host, command prompts, timeout-pause command prompt, and so on.
 Some even report that it caused Antimalware service executable to run now, and then, followed by driver installation which kept failing.

 Overall it results in consuming a lot of memory and also heats up the PC when you start using other applications.

-Its a software from HP which lets administrators manage devices.
+It’s a software from HP that lets administrators manage devices.
 Many a time employees are allowed to bring their own laptop to work, and this is where it is used.
 The software makes sure that the device at work follows all the rules of the company.

 TAInstaller.exe HP Touchpoint Analytics Installer using high resources

 It is possible that you may have similar symptoms, but not have the HP Touchpoint Analytics or HP Touchpoint Manager on the Windows PC.
 So lets’ first check if you have it.